getodk/collect/docs/TEST-GUIDELINES.md

 Robolectric is a framework that sits on top of JUnit.
 It allows you to write tests for Android objects or anything that integrates with Android and run the tests on the JVM.
 Robolectric makes this possible by providing a fully working fake of the Android SDK.
 These tests will often check Android specific things like the cleanup on lifecycle for Activity/Fragment or detailed view rendering for example.
 Robolectric tests also live in `collect_app/src/test/java` but are annotated by `RunWith(RobolectricTestRunner.class)` or `RunWith(AndroidJUnit4.class)` (which is an alias for `RobolecricTestRunner` when running on the JVM).
 Documentation for Robolectric isn't particularly thorough but help can be found on Stack Overflow or on our Slack (#collect-code channel).

-### Instrumented tests

-These tests live in `collect_app/src/androidTest/java/instrumented`.
-The `androidTest` is a source root for tests intended to run on Android device or emulator.
-Instrumented tests deal with scenarios that Robolectric can't (or can't confidently) simulate.
-These cases are rare however so other kinds of tests should be considered before writing an instrumentation test.

 ### Feature tests

 These tests live in `collect_app/src/androidTest/java/feature` and use the Android Espresso testing framework (which is similar to UI web testing frameworks like FluentLenium or Capybara).
 Espresso lets you write tests that carry out actions a user would like clicking on things, scrolling etc and then make assertions on what is on screen.
 The intention of these tests it "drive out" whole features in Collect.
 To make these tests easier to write and read we use a page objects (in the `org.odk.collect.android.support.pages` package) to abstract actions and assertions on different pages.